chen-star/Linux_Notes/basics.md

 ### Devices
 * device files
   * devices are usually accessible as device files (under /dev).
 (Not all device has device files)
-  * if we do ls -l in /dev, the first character shows up is the device mode.
-    * b: block (eg. disk)
-      * Kernel accesses data in fixed chunks.
-      * total size if fixed.
-    * c: character (eg. printer)
-      * Kernel reads/writes data streams.
-      * don't have a size.
-    * p: pipe
-      * like a character device, but at the other end is I/O stream instead of a driver.
-    * s: socket
-      * usually used for inter-process communication.
-      * often found outside /dev.

 * sysfs